tentone/bomberguy/README.md

  - Bomberman like game developed with C# and Monogame
  - Vacation project

+## Assets
+ - Game assets are encapsulated using the MGCB Editor
+ - To launch the editor run `dotnet mgcb-editor`

 ## Android Support
  - To run the game in android you need the dotnet android workload
  - `dotnet workload install android`